-You can also use it in place of pizza sauce if you keep it on the thicker side.
+You can also use it as a tomato-free pizza sauce if you keep it on the thicker side.
+It tastes really good!

 Be sure you store the soup in the refrigerator in an airtight container.
 I often store this soup in quart sized mason jars in the fridge for up to 3-4 days.

 Your soup can be reheated in any pan on the stove over low heat (higher heats may cause the soup to scorch to the bottom of the pan).
 You may also need to add more liquid to thin it back down.